 Mask wearing will be required indoors and managed in a developmentally appropriate manner (we will have different expectations for two-year-old students compared to middle school students).
 We will work with students to address medical exemptions.

 The COVID-19 vaccine is the best way to protect yourself, your family, our students and our community from the COVID-19 virus.
-At this time, all people who are 12 years old or older can receive the COVID-19 vaccine at no charge.
+At this time, all people who are 5 years old or older can receive the COVID-19 vaccine at no charge.
+Booster shots are available for anyone 12 and older who is five months past their second vaccine does.
 Please take advantage of the vaccination resources listed on our website to schedule a vaccine appointment for you or your child.

 We will be providing ongoing testing availability at our ISF location.
 Testing through COVID Check is available to students, staff and families, and our community at large at no cost.